 Written by Tenley Haraldson.

-How to Clean Varnished, Lacquered, & Shellacked Floors
+Varnished, Lacquered, & Shellacked Floors

-Varnished, lacquered, or shellacked floors are semi-resistant to water, wear, and stains.
+These types of floors are semi-resistant to water, wear, and stains.

-How to Clean Laminate Wood Floors
+Laminate Wood Floors

 Laminate wood floors are made of manufactured wood, so they're unbelievably durable.
 You can use either a natural multi-surface cleaner or mop with a bucket full of dish soap-infused water.

-Cleaning Oil-Treated & Seal-Treated Floors
+Oil-Treated & Seal-Treated Floors

-Water-based cleaners can cause irreparable damage, we recommend cleaning these types of finished hardwood with a premium liquid or paste wax (unfinished floors can use this same method).
+Since water-based cleaners can cause irreparable damage, we recommend cleaning these types of finished hardwood with a premium liquid or paste wax (unfinished floors can use this same method).